-The Lee Building is the 7-story heritage building which my (our) grandfather, Herbert Lee, built.
+The Lee Building is the 7-story heritage building which my grandfather, Herbert Lee, built in 1912.
 The stonework on the south side at the main entrance reads 'Lee Building 1912'.
-Herbert was a merchant who owned a grocery store beside that property in 1903 (see Vancouver Archives photo link at ‘Heritage Photos’).
-There is tremendous heritage in the Lee Building and that area, known as the Mount Pleasant area, was the hub of activity and commerce south of the Fraser River for many years.
-The Lee Building was the tallest building in Vancouver south of the Fraser River.
+Herbert was a merchant who owned a grocery store beside that property around the years of 1903 to 1912 (see Vancouver Archives photo link at ‘Heritage Photos’).
+The Lee Building was the center of the area known as Mount Pleasant, a hub of activity and commerce south of the Fraser River, for many years.
+The building was the tallest building in Vancouver south of the Fraser River.
 When it was built only the Hotel Vancouver, on the north side of the river, was taller.

 From a 1937 newspaper article about Herbert (after his death):